Are Power Inverters Bad For Your Car?

 Turn Off Switch Off

 When you aren’t using the power inverter, turn it off.
-Preferably, disconnect it from your car completely.
+Ideally, disconnect it from your vehicle completely.

 If you’re parked up, doing this prevents a parasitic drain from killing your battery.
-If you’re driving, the electrical systems can focus on the engine and regular appliances.
+If you’re driving, the electrical systems can focus on the engine and ordinary appliances.

 It’s for the best.
 Don’t get one if you think you’ll forget to turn your electrical inverter off.